Uberspace/lab/source/guide_wordpress.rst

 Installation
 ============

-``cd`` to your `document root`_, then download and configure WordPress with ``wp-cli``:
+``cd`` to your :manual:`document root <web-documentroot>`, then download and configure WordPress with ``wp-cli``:

 You will need to enter the following information:

   * your blog URL: The URL for your blog.
 For example: isabell.uber.space
-  * your MySQL username and password: you should know your MySQL credentials_ by now.
+  * your MySQL username and password: you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
-  * your WordPress database name: we suggest you use an additional_ database.
+  * your WordPress database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
 For example: isabell_wordpress
   * Admin User: The name and the email address of the admin user.

 .. code-block:: console